cert-manager/cert-manager/docs/api-types/issuer/spec.md

 }
 ```

-The `route53:ListHostedZonesByName` statement can be removed if you specify the hosted zone ID (`spec.acme.dns01.providers[].hostedZoneID`) on the Issuer resource.
+The `route53:ListHostedZonesByName` statement can be removed if you specify the optional hosted zone ID (`spec.acme.dns01.providers[].hostedZoneID`) on the Issuer resource.
 You can further tighten this policy by limiting the hosted zone that cert-manager has access to (replace `arn:aws:route53:::hostedzone/*` with `arn:aws:route53:::hostedzone/DIKER8JPL21PSA`, for instance).

 ##### Cloudflare